loureiro-lucas/project-zoo-functions/README.md

 - When called without arguments, it should return an array with the coverage of all employees.
 - If no person is found with the first name, last name or id, an error generated with the constructor function **Error** of the standard JavaScript library with the message **"Invalid information"** should be raised.
 - Upon receiving the options object with the name property, it looks for the corresponding employee person;
-- The name option must accept first and last name to perform the search;
+- The name option must accept first and last name to perform the search.
-- Ao chamar a função sem argumentos ela deve retornar um array com a cobertura de todas as pessoas funcionárias.